Galaxy Core Governance¶

 Everyone is encouraged to express opinions and issue non-binding votes on pull requests, but only members of the committers group may issue binding votes on pull requests.

-Votes on pull requests should take the form of +1, 0, -1, and fractions as outlined by the Apache Foundation.
+Votes on pull requests should take the form of +1, 0, -1, and fractions as outlined by the Apache Software Foundation voting rules.
+The following are equivalent to a +1 vote:

 Pull requests changing or clarifying the Procedure Documents (listed above):